Image above - 'Screen time/dreamtime'; acrylic and gesso on canvas; 30.5 x 30.5 cm; 2014-2017.

 Rob Andrews is a Brisbane-based Australian artist who creates two-dimensional works (paintings, drawings, mixed media pieces) and three-dimensional sculptural assemblages, mostly made from found and/or recycled objects.
 Rob experiments with a range of styles, approaches and techniques, with series of works alternating between abstraction and more direct forms of representation.
 Symbolism is occasionally used, while the boundaries between styles and approaches are also explored.
 Illusionistic space is evident, regardless of whether works are abstract or figurative – space is implied partly through an emphasis on both the physical act of painting (e.g. gestural marks) and the paint's material qualities.
 This mix of approaches and techniques is used to explore genres and subjects that include landscape, environmental issues, Still Life and forms of portraiture.
 Themes explored in the works include presence and absence; alienation and belonging; abstraction, representation and meaning; identity, place and memory; self and psyche.

 Rob’s abstract and semi-abstract paintings and sculptural assemblages are made in response to structural, textural and spatial aspects of landscape, particularly the built environment and the boundaries it shares with the natural world.
 Memory, place, and the passage of time are explored and implied in these works, partly through emphasising the material quality of the media used, and through the use of layering and scraping back.
 These works hint at the spaces within and between things in the 'real' world.
-Some of the works also challenge 'the aesthetic of flatness' usually associated with abstraction in visual art.
+Many of the works also challenge 'the aesthetic of flatness' usually associated with abstraction in visual art.

 Rob has studied art at tertiary level, and has over 20 years of experience as an art tutor and as a workshop facilitator.

 Current work: two main strands - one involves making figurative paintings and mixed media pieces in which representation, abstraction and symbolism are used to explore ideas about self, the psyche, identity, duality, memory, place, disconnection and/or alienation.
 Start your search for these types of works by going to Galleries 1, 4, 5, 6 and 19 on this web site.

 Click on the 'News & Text' link above for information about painting and mixed media tuition offered by Rob.